cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Locating the core

-One of the first thing you'll probably want to do is to locate your core, as it is the most important building in the game.
+One of the first things you'll probably want to do is to locate your core, as it is the most important building in the game.
 Doing so without a processor placed next to the core requires a unit.
-As soon as you bind a unit, just issue this command:
+As soon as you bind a unit, issue this command:

 ```Mindcode
 found = ulocate(:building, :core, false, out core_x, out core_y, out core);